 Taking effective minutes of the meeting is a process, and it starts before the meeting begins.
-Effective note-taking needs the right planning and key focus areas in mind so that even if the meeting digresses, your notes don't.
+Effective note-taking needs the right planning and key focus areas in mind so that even if the discussion strays, your notes don't.

-We are used to attending different types of meetings at work but all of them have one thing in common- as soon as we are done with them, we tend to forget a huge chunk of information that was shared just moments before even though we might feel like we remember it well.
+We are used to attending different types of meetings at work, but all of them have one thing in common- as soon as we are done with them, we tend to forget a massive chunk of information that was shared just moments before, even though we might feel like we remember it well.

-Hence it is common to revisit the meeting notes later to collect the important bits and parts.
+Hence it is common to revisit the meeting notes later to collect the essential bits and parts.
 This makes it very important to have efficient minutes or note-taking protocol in every meeting.

-It is also an effective way for the companies to keep a record of everything that is discussed and accomplished in an official meeting.
+It is also an effective way for the companies to record everything discussed and accomplished in an official meeting.

-Meeting minutes keep the record of what actions were taken in the meeting, what important points were discussed, and what were the inputs from various employees.
+Meeting minutes record the actions taken during a meeting, important points discussed, and the inputs from various employees.
 All this is saved for the sole purpose of revisiting them later.

 Minutes capture the purpose of each meeting in an extremely structured and easy-to-grasp manner.

-There are multiple professionals working in a company and most of them have their plates full of the day’s task.
-It is impossible for anyone to take mental notes of official things including all the actions and decisions with precision.
-This is where meeting minutes shine as they are super important to keep the important bits of information safe and look back for any future reference or a follow-up.
+Multiple professionals work in a company, and most of them have their plates full of the day’s tasks.
+It is impossible for anyone to take mental notes of official things, including all the actions and decisions with precision.
+This is where meeting minutes shine as they are super important to keep the essential bits of information safe and look back for any future reference or a follow-up.

 Why Are Meeting Minutes Important?

-Although it seems like the process of taking minutes of the meeting can take a huge amount of time, in reality, they end up saving time for the business.
+Although it seems like taking minutes of the meeting can take a vast amount of time, in reality, they end up saving time for the business.

-For example, if you end up in a situation where you and your colleagues have a different understanding of what was discussed during the meeting you might need to repeat the meeting if there was no record of it.
+For example, if you end up in a situation where you and your colleagues have a different understanding of what was discussed during the meeting, you might need to repeat the meeting if there was no record.
 So it is better to record it in the form of meeting notes.

 Tips for Taking Meetings Minutes Effectively

-Start with very basic details of the meeting to give it a structure and an overview which can clear out a lot of questions easily at one glance.
+Start with very basic details of the meeting to give it a structure and an overview that can clear out many questions quickly at one glance.